Bacteria biofilm

 Biofilm formation steps

-These are bacterial cell clusters that are attached to a surface and/or to one another and enclosed in a self-produced matrix.
+These bacterial cell clusters are attached to a surface and/or to one another and enclosed in a self-produced matrix.
 The matrix’s protection allows the bacteria to evade host defense mechanisms and cause infection.
-It has been observed that in harsh conditions such as the presence of antibiotics and high pH, bacteria within a biofilm are able to reduce their metabolic activity to almost zero metabolic activity, allowing them to survive: these cells with almost zero metabolic activity are known as “persister cells”.
+It has been observed that in harsh conditions such as antibiotics and high pH, bacteria within a biofilm can reduce their metabolic activity to almost zero metabolic activity, allowing them to survive: these cells with almost zero metabolic activity are known as “persister cells”.
 When the environment improves, they resume metabolic activity and growth.
 Because of this adaptation, these bacteria are more resistant to antibiotics and harsh conditions.

 What is the alternative to biofilms-caused infection?